humhub/humhub/protected/humhub/docs/guide/developer/javascript-actions.md

 Javascript Actions
 =======

-The `humhub.modules.action` module provides a machanism for binding Javascript action handlers to dom events as the click of a button.
+The `humhub.modules.action` module provides a mechanism for binding Javascript action handlers to dom events as the click of a button.

 The following example binds the action `example.myAction` to `click` events of a button.
 The action handler uses the `client` module for calling an url defined by `data-action-url`.